Croftee/dice/README.md

-# They see me rolling
+# They See Me Rolling

 https://croftee.github.io/dice/